INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 > Ensure you're in an empty git repository (see [Setup](../setup) for details).
 {:.callout}

-Create and activate your virtual environment:
+Ensure you've created and activated your virtual environment:
 ```bash
 python3 -m venv .venv
 . .venv/bin/activate